IsaacScript/isaacscript/docs/javascript-tutorial.md

 ### Importing Global Variables

 Sometimes, your mod might need to use a global variable exported by someone else's mod.
 For example, you might need to use the `InfinityTrueCoopInterface` global variable from the True Co-op Mod.
+(This mod is useless now in Repentance, but in Afterbirth+, most character mods would want to register their character with the True Co-op Mod.)

 <br />